TheJambo/awesome-testing/README.md

 - [Online decision table service](http://decision-table.com/) - full test coverage by generating cases with simple Decision Table technique.
 - [Synth](https://github.com/getsynth/synth) - Open Source test data generator.
 - [Requestly](https://requestly.io/) - A lightweight proxy as a browser extension & desktop app to intercept & modify network requests.
 You can Modify Headers, Redirect Url, Mock API response, Delay/Throttle requests, etc.
+- [Robot Framework](https://robotframework.org/) - Generic open source automation framework.
+It can be used for testing and robotic process automation (RPA).
 - [DeepfakeHTTP](https://github.com/xnbox/DeepfakeHTTP) - DeepfakeHTTP is a web server that uses HTTP dumps as a source for responses.
 This tool allows you to test clients against REST, GraphQL, and other APIs.
 - [Keploy](https://github.com/keploy/keploy) - API Testing Platform that automatically generates unit test cases along with dependency mocks(test data) from API calls.
 - [BugBug](https://bugbug.io) - Lightweight test automation tool for web applications.
 Easy to learn and doesn't require coding.
 It's free, with unlimited tests.
 For an additional monthly fee, you also get cloud monitoring and CI/CD integration.